In this PHP syntax guide, you will learn how to write PHP tags. PHP can be embedded in the document with HTML markups.

-Before getting started, we should know that the file of the PHP document is ending with “.PHP” as an extension and how the PHP interprets the source code.
+Before getting started, it is essential to know that the file name of a PHP document ends with “.PHP” as an extension.

-Actually, there are many types of PHP tags.
+Actually, there are many types of PHP tags, which are:

 • Opening and Closing PHP Syntax.